Open Access

 The main strengths are the comprehensive search with inclusion of more than 50 studies of patients with AF from across the globe.
 As a result, our estimates of the usual on-therapy ranges are more comprehensive and representative than those currently reported in guidelines and product monographs.

-Limitations of the study include (1) the relative paucity of data for some dosing regimens, (2) the fact that usual on-therapy ranges do not represent therapeutic ranges, (3) the variation in the outcomes among studies (heterogeneity).
+Limitations of our study include (1) the relative paucity of data for some dosing regimens, (2) the fact that usual on-therapy ranges do not represent therapeutic ranges, (3) the variation in the outcomes among studies (heterogeneity).
 In addition, despite attempts to perform sensitivity analyses, these analyses were mostly inconclusive, and we were unable to definitively explore the impact of risk of bias, concern of inapplicability, and differences in laboratory methods on the ranges of drug levels.
 It is possible that heterogeneity is in part contributed to by differences in the studied populations and methods of measurement.
 Consequently, it is important for diagnostic laboratories to assess measurement of uncertainty for their assays to guide the interpretation of drug levels.[74]
 [75] [76] If usual on-therapy ranges are used to help in making decisions, it is recommended that laboratories use validated assays that have been calibrated according to current standards.[5]
 [74] [75] [76] When providing test results, laboratories may consider taking uncertainty about our usual on-therapy ranges into consideration, for instance, by reporting whether levels fall within the usual on-therapy range, within its 95% CIs, or outside either range.[74]
 Finally, if the dose is modified because the test falls outside the usual range, we suggest that the assay should be repeated to determine that the dose response is appropriate.

 Conclusion